-These projectors are mounted along the ceiling, pointed directly toward the mirrors (above and behind the Doom Buggies depicted in the old Disney artwork above).
+These projectors are mounted along with the ceiling, pointed directly toward the mirrors (above and behind the Doom Buggies depicted in the old Disney artwork above).
 Their position suggests the static figures who have hitched countless rides with guests for decades may become a bit more animated soon.
 Disney has not announced any details surrounding this addition, but it’s not hard to imagine that these stationary ghosts may “come to life” once the projectors are put into use, given Disney’s recent impressive use of projectors to animate Cinderella Castle.
-(Again, click here for video of the temporary update.)
+(Again, click here for a video of the temporary update.)

 This isn’t the first time Disney has updated or enhanced The Haunted Mansion in Orlando, or even the first time this particular scene has been the potential home of additions.

-In 2007, Disney’s Imagineers unveiled other technological and scenic enhancements inside the Mansion that included adding a changing portrait hallway, creating all-new staircase scene with ghostly footsteps, and sending Madame Leota floating around her scene from within her crystal ball.
+In 2007, Disney’s Imagineers unveiled other technological and scenic enhancements inside the Mansion that included adding a changing portrait hallway, creating an all-new staircase scene with ghostly footsteps, and sending Madame Leota floating around her scene from within her crystal ball.
 Here’s a video of the changes as seen on reopening day:

 What didn’t quite make the cut during the 2007 upgrade was the addition of on-ride guest photos during the Hitchhiking Ghost mirror scene.
-Special purple and green lighting was installed and activated, along with camera equipment for testing.
+Special purple and green lighting were installed and activated, along with camera equipment for testing.
 However, the tests presumably didn’t go as well as Disney would have hoped, as no photo op was ever made “live.”
 Since then, the new lighting has been turned off.